stefanspringer1/SwiftGuide/README.md

 - see https://www.swift.org/getting-started or [Docker-Images](https://hub.docker.com/_/swift/?tab=tags)
 - a credential manager must be activated for Git if the Swift Package Manager needs to pull packages from private repositories
-- **IDE** (integrated development environment): **Visual Studio Code** with the [Swift extension](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang), useful settings for Visual Studio Code see in the section "Suggested settings for Visual Studio Code" below; see also [VS Code Swift extension lesser known features](https://opticalaberration.com/2022/11/vscode-features.html), there e.g. "Local editing of packages" (important for the simultaneous further development of dependent packages)
+- **IDE** (integrated development environment): **Visual Studio Code** with the [Swift extension](https://marketplace.visualstudio.com/items?itemName=sswg.swift-lang), useful settings for Visual Studio Code see in the section "Suggested settings for Visual Studio Code" below; see [this introduction](https://www.timc.dev/posts/editing-pacakges-vscode/) and also [VS Code Swift extension lesser known features](https://opticalaberration.com/2022/11/vscode-features.html), there e.g. "Local editing of packages" (important for the simultaneous further development of dependent packages)
 - static linking via addition to the build command `-Xswiftc -static-executable` (everything) or `-Xswiftc -static-stdlib` (Swift standard libraries only)
 - note the license questions mentioned under "Windows"